 The flowers resemble powder puffs with long, pink-tipped filaments and are perfect, with both female and male parts.
 Flowering takes place in the dry season but varies by area, with almost continuous flowering reported in areas where there is no distinct dry season.
 In Hawaii, trees usually flower from April to August and in tropical America and the Caribbean from January to April.

-The flowers are soon followed by slim, ribbed, green seedpods, 10 to 25 cm (4 to 10 in) long, becoming dark brown to near black when mature, at which time they detach and fall to the ground.
+The flowers are followed by slim, ribbed seedpods, 10 to 25 cm (4 to 10 in) long, green when young, becoming dark brown to near black when mature, at which time they detach and fall to the ground.

 It produces a medium-weight wood in the 450 to 640 kgs per cubic meter (28 to 40 lbs per cubic ft) range, which puts it at the soft end of the hardwood scale.

-Reports on the natural rot resistance of the wood vary from moderately resistant to resistant.
+Reports on the wood's natural rot resistance vary, from moderately resistant to resistant.
 It would appear rot resistance can be explained, at least in part, by tree growth rates, with slow-growing trees producing wood with a higher rot resistance than fast-growing trees.
-Growth rates in tropical trees is strongly influenced by the moisture, with slow growth in low rainfall areas, thus producing a more dense, resistant wood.
+Growth rates in tropical trees is strongly influenced by moisture, with tree growth rates usually much slower in low rainfall areas than in high rainfall areas.

 The heartwood is an attractive reddish-brown and logs, when available, are sawn into planks used for interior joinery, millwork and for making fine furniture and cabinets.
 Large free-form tabletops are sometimes shaped from cross-cut slabs taken from the massive trunk.